0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

       ![Result of viewing miden notes](../../img/get-started/note-view.png)

 !!! tip "The importance of syncing"
-      - As you can see, the listed note is lacking a `commit-height`.
+      - As you can see, the note is listed as `Expected`.
       - This is because you have received a private note but have not yet synced your view of the rollup to check that the note is the result of a valid transaction.
       - Hence, before consuming the note we will need to update our view of the rollup by syncing.
       - Many users could have received the same private note, but only one user can consume the note in a transaction that gets verified by the Miden operator.